Motokaptia/ember-cli-prerender/README.md

 - Prerenders every page on the sitemap and generates HTML files.
     - Google will be able to scan all the content.
     - The initial load time will be much faster and this will improve the user experience significantly while giving you a SEO boost.
+    - It's compatible with [ember-cli-head](https://github.com/ronco/ember-cli-head) (as seen in the example), so you can edit your title, description and meta tags per route for social media and search engine crawler bots.
 - The prerendering is really quick, because it happens asynchronously with throttling to minimize the prerendering time.
 - A full example located in `/tests/dummy/app`.
 - Compatible with the newest version of Ember (2.13).

 ### Upcoming features

+- [ ] Ability to generate a 404 error page.
+- [ ] Compatible with [FastBoot Shoebox](https://ember-fastboot.com/docs/user-guide#the-shoebox), as seen in the example.
-- [ ] Ability to exclude pages from the sitemap (and consequently from prerendering)
+- [ ] Ability to exclude pages from the sitemap (and consequently from prerendering).
+Useful for private routes.
+- [ ] Ability to exclude pages from prerendering (but not from the sitemap).
+Basically, leaving the default index.html untouched for the excluded pages.
+Useful when trying to speed up the prerendering of thousands of pages.
-- [ ] Pass the full route to the dynamic segment resolver function for more complex cases
+- [ ] Pass the full route to the dynamic segment resolver function for more complex cases, like when two completely different routes have the same dynamic segments, but with different values.
-- [ ] Ability to change the asset URLs when prerendering, for cases where the prerendered HTMLs will live on a different domain than the assets
+- [ ] Ability to change the asset URLs when prerendering, for cases where the prerendered HTMLs will live on a different domain than the assets.
-- [ ] Full automated test coverage
+- [ ] Full automated test coverage.

 ### Why not SSR? (server-side rendering)